 Keywords: CONECCS, European Transparency Initiative (ETI), European Commission, interest groups, lobbyists, lobbying, Register of Interest Representatives, transparency in decision-making and policy-making.

-The opening of the Register of Interest Representatives (the Register) in June 2008 belongs to the most important developments in the domain of lobbying regulation at the EU institutions and enhancement of transparency in interest representation.
-The article seeks to identify functional and systemic shortcomings of the Register and contrasts them with the Commission’s evaluation of the Register’s functioning.
+The Register of Interest Representatives (the Register) was opened in June 2008.
+It is one of the most important developments in the domain of lobbying regulation at EU institutions and enhances transparency in interest representation.
+This article seeks to identify functional and systemic shortcomings of the Register and contrasts them with the Commission’s evaluation of the Register’s functioning.
 Special attention is given to the analysis of financial data published by interest groups in the Register.

-The article builds on an original empirical research in which quantifiable data from 1063 registered interests were evaluated.
+The article builds on original empirical research in which quantifiable data from 1063 registered interests were evaluated.
 The analysis of the financial data is complemented by a survey among the registered interest groups.
-The questionnaire was addressed to almost one third (324) of interests registered at the end of February 2009 and the return rate achieved 22,84 %.
+The questionnaire was addressed to almost one third (324) of interests registered at the end of February 2009 and the return rate achieved 22.84 %.

-The survey provides evidence that interest groups do not follow common methodology while calculating the amounts invested into lobbying.
-The research suggests that insufficient methodology for calculating financial amounts coupled with a passive control system of truthfulness and completeness of the registered data, with weak motivation to voluntarily register as well as, in fact, a non-existent sanction policy, this all decrease credibility of the data in the Register.
-Consequently, the level of transparency of the financial aspects of lobbying is to a great extent limited.
+The survey provides evidence that interest groups do not follow a common methodology while calculating the amounts invested into lobbying.
+The research suggests that there methodologies for calculating financial amounts are inadequate.
+When this is coupled with a passive control system of truthfulness and completeness of the registered data, with weak motivation to voluntarily register in addition to a non-existent sanction policy, it decreases the credibility of the data in the Register.
+Consequently, the level of transparency of the financial aspects of lobbying is, to a great extent, limited.

 Helena: